LeoDanielsson/renqvistsverkstad/content/pages/skogen.md

       ![](/images/skogen-ed-2025-höst-klar-kopia-.jpg)

+      **This autumn’s initiative in the Sculpture Forest features a number of sites or “forest rooms” containing sculptures and sculptural installations.**\

+      These spots can be viewed from the small paths that wind around the forest.
+A walk around the small forest will take you through an entire sculpture exhibition.\

+      The forest’s art is now accessible by wheelchair, walker, or stroller.
+New sturdy benches will also be placed in the forest for moments of contemplation.

+      We celebrate this with an **opening on October 19 at 2 PM**, when the forest comes alive with the sounds of Indian music — an experience that will evolve into a full concert at Café Villa Ed, featuring Indian music and soup!\

+      Participating artists in autumn 2025: Bo Andersson, Katinka Andersson, Annika Heed, Filippa von Krusenstjerna, Hélène Vejrich, Sophi Vejrich

+      The children’s sculpture trail is always open for visits.\

+      More sculptures await discovery inside the forest.

+      **A warm welcome!**
   - title: SKULPTURSKOGEN ED
     ingress: Skulpturskogen Ed är något så ovanligt som en skulpturpark som egentligen är en skog.
 Mitt i Upplands Väsbys vackra kulturlandskap,